Many of our services are open to residents of any community age 60 and over. If you have questions about your eligibility, please call us.

 - Annual Programs and Events

-Through a partnership with Senior Transportation Connection services are available to eligible riders.
-A fare modification system is in place to ensure access for older adults with limited income.
+Through a partnership with Senior Transportation Connection (STC) services are available to eligible riders.
 Destinations include local shopping, individual health care and other appointments, and to and from agency programming.
 Registration is required prior to using this service.

 Each weekday, a congregate meal is offered in one or more of the communities served by the agency.
 Those 60 and over of any community may make reservations for the meal (reservations are taken by phone no later than Wednesday at 5:00 for the following week’s meals) by calling (216) 650-4029.

 Community Partnership on Aging also offers three scratch-prepared meal options: Cafe Lunch, Lunch ‘N’ Movie in Mayfield Village and Lite Bite Lunches.
 Please refer to the CPA newsletter accessible from our Home Page or click on the Cafe Services tab on the right side of our Home Page.

 Licensed Social Workers provide in-home visits to people 60 and older who may benefit from assistance, or who have questions or concerns about matters affecting their physical, social, financial, or emotional well-being or independence.
 After determining if ongoing help is needed, you, and your family, if you wish, can be referred for ongoing services.

 Other services offered through Outreach include the administration of Ohio Benefits Bank (to determine eligibility for discounts and entitlement programs); Healthy IDEAS (for management of depression) program; information and referral; education; consultation; supportive counseling; and support with life transitions and decision making.